palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 * Start with a simple algorithm and implement it quickly (within a day if possible).
 Avoid premature optimization.
 * Manually go through the cases where the algorithm is misclassifying examples.
 Can you identify if there is anything in common across these misclassified training examples?
 * Have a numerical evaluation of the learning algorithm.
 Calculate single number that tells you how well your algorithm is doing.
 In natural language processing projects, for example, look at cross-validation error with stemming vs without stemming of words.
-Basically, whenever you make changes to your features or the way you process the data, you use the cross validation error to evaluate your algorithm.
+Basically, whenever you make changes to your features or the way you process the data, you use the cross-validation error to evaluate your algorithm.
 Then, once you have achieved a low enough cross-validation error, use the test dataset to evaluate your estimated hypothesis using the adjustments you made.
 The error calculated using the test dataset should never be used to guide the adjustments to the various parameters of the algorithm (e.g. regularization parameter).
 It should also never be used to guide the way you process the data or create features to include in the learning algorithm.

 ### Handling skewed classes
 Skewed data are cases where the positive classes are much smaller than the negative classes.
 In the example in the course, you might have data on cancer diagnoses.
 The data may be skewed because typically in a given sample, you will only have a few observation who were classified as having cancer and a much larger number of observation who do not have cancer.